Home Majors Textile Engineering

-Textile Sciences and Engineering Degree
+Textile Engineering

 Students study fiber science, fabric manufacturing processes, dyeing chemistry, and the engineering of textiles for apparel, medical, automotive, and aerospace applications.
 Graduates typically pursue careers in technical textile development, quality assurance, product development at apparel companies, and advanced materials firms.
 Modern textile engineering extends far beyond clothing into high-performance materials for bulletproof vests, medical implants, and composites.

-What Textile Sciences and Engineering Graduates Do
+What Textile Engineering graduates do

 Your degree in Textile Sciences and Engineering places you at the forefront of material innovation.
 You’ll likely start your career as a materials engineer, working hands-on to solve tangible problems.
 One day you might be in a lab testing the heat resistance of fibers for firefighter gear; the next, you could be on a factory floor troubleshooting a new synthetic blend for medical implants.